orionhealth/XBDD/docs/INSTALL.md

 ### Configure Mongo Server Connection

-By default XBDD will connect to mongo at the default address `localhost:27017`
+By default XBDD will connect to MongoDB at its default address of `localhost:27017`.

-To configure an alternative server or authentication add the following parameters to the tomcat `context.xml`
+To configure an alternative server or to add authentication, add the following parameters to `$CATALINA_BASE/conf/context.xml`

 ```xml
     <Parameter name="xbdd.mongo.hostname" value="<hostname>"/>